 Pots have wildly different intelligence levels.
 Some have none at all, and are operated by their passengers, generally via direct neural interface.
 Most however have at least near sophont intelligence, and sometimes intelligence equal to or greater than their passengers (such pots are sometimes called 'potvecs'), and almost always form social/emotional bonds with their sophont passengers.
 The types of relationships include pet/master, friends, sensual lovers and master/pet.
-Some instances have occured of a highly sentient potvec controlling or subverting its passenger, sometimes due to an infection by an ai virus).
+Some instances have occurred of a highly sentient potvec controlling or subverting its passenger, sometimes due to an infection by an ai virus.

 Although unusual in modern times due to modern methods of dealing with depression and the low death rate in most regions, there have been cases of undiagnosed pots terminating their existence after the death of their companion organism, especially in those cases where the organism concerned could not be retrieved using backup technology of any sort.